Orthopaedics and Cruciate Surgery

 - Placement of a bone plate to anchor the rotated segment until the surgical cuts have healed.

 - Closure of the surgical site with several layers of absorbable +/- nonabsorbable suture.

-- Appropriate antibiotic and pain relief cover as recommended by the specialist surgeon and anaesthetist.
+- Appropriate antibiotic and pain relief cover as recommended.

 - The implants remain in place for life unless there is a complication necessitating their removal.

-If you would like to have your dog referred for specialist management of his/her cruciate ligament injury, please just ask one of our wonderful nurses.
+If you would like specialist management of your pet’s cruciate ligament injury, please just ask one of our wonderful nurses.

 If you have any questions or concerns about your pet, please do not hesitate to call us on 9497 7488, or send us an email at firstname.lastname@example.org